lsst-dm/dmtn-056/design.rst

 SQL Representation
 ------------------

-Collections are defined by a pair of tables; the first simply contains the list of tags, and the second is a many-to-many join between it and the :ref:`Dataset table <cs_table_Dataset>`.
+Collections are defined by a pair of tables; the first simply contains the list of tags, and the second is a many-to-many join between it and the :ref:`Dataset table <sql_Dataset>`.

 .. _sql_CollectionTag: